Could Medical Marijuana Or CBD Oil Help My Dog Or Cat?

 Ron Hines DVM PhD

-Is There Increased Interest In Using Medical Marijuana In Dogs And Cats?
+Is There Increased Interest In Giving Medical Marijuana To Dogs And Cats?

-Relaxation of the laws prohibiting the use of cannabis, its active ingredients or derivatives in human medicine is the inspiration for increased veterinary interest.
+Yes.
+Relaxation of the laws prohibiting the use of cannabis, its active ingredients or synthetic derivatives in humans is the inspiration for increased pet owner, commercial and veterinary interest in those products.
 Pets have become family members.
-People naturally began to think: “If there are legitimate medical uses for marijuana for my human family and I, why not for my furry family members as well?”
-No veterinarians are not immune from that line of reasoning either; they are being asked that question more and more by the owners of the dogs and cats that they treat.
+People naturally began to think: “If there are legitimate medical uses for marijuana for my human family and myself, why not for my furry family members as well?”
+Veterinarians are not immune to that line of thinking either, and they are being asked that question more and more by the owners of the dogs and the cats that they treat.

 Your Pet’s Natural Cannabis (Endocannabinoid) System